 Who knows what he was thinking?
 Many interpret his subversive process as a protest aimed to undermine the myth of anatomical perfection extolled by the Third Reich.

 It was madness.
-Yet there was a method to it.
-One that made sense to Bellmer at least.
-He was deliberatly trying to undermine the classically held view of human anatomy by projecting a what he called the “mechanics of desire”.
+Yet there was a method to it, a method that made sense to Bellmer at least.
+He was deliberately trying to undermine the classically held view of human anatomy by projecting a what he called the “mechanics of desire”.
 A philosophy which was largely the product of his imagination.

-Already acclaimed and adopted by the Surrealists after a visit to Paul Eluard back in 1935, Bellmer settled down permanently in Paris in 1938 after the death of his wife, to continue his “research” while working as a draftsman and printmaker.
+Already acclaimed, enthusiastically embraced and adopted by the Surrealists after a visit to Paul Eluard back in 1935, Bellmer settled down permanently in Paris in 1938 after the death of his wife, to continue his “research” while working as a draftsman and printmaker.

 Hans began aiding the French Resistance by making fake passports & was imprisoned in the Camp des Milles prison at Aix-en-Provence, a brick factory camp for German nationals, He was making bricks there between September 1939 until May 1940.